Light-Projects/LightBPF/README.md

+## LightBPF is part of LightPacket Library so for imports in this example you will find it always starts with LightPacket

 # LightBPF: Pure-Python Berkeley Packet Filter (cBPF) Engine

 **LightBPF** is a standalone, pure-Python Berkeley Packet Filter engine for packet sniffing, inspection, and network security applications.
 It tokenizes, parses, compiles, disassembles, and emulates classic BPF (cBPF / pcap-filter) bytecode with zero native C dependencies.